mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 with unusual and hazardous atmospheric conditions.

 World Temperature
-A planet’s surface temperature is primarily dependent on its distance from its sun (how much solar radiation it receives) and how thick its atmosphere is (how much of this heat it can retain).
+A planet's surface temperature is primarily dependent on its distance from its sun (how much solar radiation it receives) and how thick its atmosphere is (how much of this heat it can retain).
 The habitable zone is the area around a star which is most conducive to the development of Earth-like, habitable worlds, and it is assumed that most colonized worlds will be in this habitable zone.
-Roll 2d6 for the planet’s temperature, applying the DMs listed below.
+Roll 2d6 for the planet's temperature, applying the DMs listed below.

 TEMPERATURE TABLE